dtantsur/talks/devconf-outreachy/source/index.rst

 ..
 Things to talk about ^ (dtantsur)

-  One reason for being a mentor is to contribute back to the community which shaped us - the grown up programmers.

-  We are the products of this culture, and need to sustain it to stay happy.

-  Meeting new and diverse people helps us to improve personally.
+  So, why become a mentor?

+  Community is about contributing.
+Not only contributing the code, but also helping the community grow and grow healthy.
+Mentoring new members is an essential part of the community growth, and diversity in a necessary part of a community health.

-  Teaching can be quite rewarding - we learn new things when we explain them.
+  Teaching can be quite rewarding - we learn things better when we explain them.
+  Mentoring helps looking at your project from new angles, understanding what is hard and what is eays, what is confusing and what is straightforward.
+  Mentoring also makes you look at yourself and improve yourself as you help others improve.

-  Finally, Outreachy brings motivated and productive contributors to our projects.
+  And of course, Outreachy brings new motivated and productive contributors to your project.

 Aija's internship @OpenStack
 ----------------------------